mohitharshan123/open-bank-connector/README.md

 - **Reusability**: Features can be shared across providers
 - **Scalability**: Easy to add new features without affecting existing ones
 - **Consistency**: All features follow the same pattern

+## Architecture Highlights

+### Feature-Based Organization
+The codebase is organized by **features** rather than by provider, making it easier to:
+- Add new features across all providers
+- Maintain consistent patterns
+- Test features independently
+- Understand the codebase structure

+### Strategy Pattern
+Each provider has a **Strategy** class that:
+- Extends `BaseStrategy` for common functionality
+- Manages provider instances per company (multi-tenant)
+- Delegates to feature modules (authentication, accounts, balances, jobs)
+- Handles OAuth flows separately

+### Guard-Based Authentication
+Token validation is centralized in `TokenAuthGuard`:
+- Validates tokens before protected endpoints execute
+- Provides consistent error messages
+- Reduces code duplication in feature modules
+- Makes authentication requirements explicit

+### Multi-Tenant Support
+All operations are scoped by `companyId`:
+- Tokens are stored per company
+- Provider instances are created per company
+- Each company has isolated authentication state

 ## See Also